Azure/ResourceModules/README.md

 ## Disclaimer

-Please note that CARML is constantly evolving and introducing new features.
-The `main` branch of this repository changes frequently and thus, it always contains the latest available version of the code.
+Please note that the `main` branch of this repository always contains the latest available version of the code.
 Some of the updates may introduce breaking changes as well.

 - **Default path**: To avoid disruptions, use distinct versions available through [releases](https://github.com/Azure/ResourceModules/releases).
 - **Early adopter path**: If the risk of breaking changes is understood and accepted, you can use the code in the `main` branch directly.
 However, the CARML team recommends against automatically pulling code from `main`.
 It is always recommended to review changes before you pull them into your own repository.